Busulfan

 Indications

-Busulfan is indicated for Chronic myeloid leukaemia, Polycythemia vera, Essential thrombocythemia, Conditioning regimens for bone marrow transplantation, Conditioning regimens for bone marrow transplantation
+Busulfan is indicated for Chronic myeloid leukemia, Polycythemia vera, Essential thrombocythemia, Conditioning regimens for bone marrow transplantation, Conditioning regimens for bone marrow transplantation.

 Pharmacology